jlararigger/jlr_copy_deformer_weights/README.md

 **Install:**

-1- Copy this script file to your scripts directory.
+1- Copy the script file "jlr_copy_deformer_weights.py" into your scripts directory.

 2- In the script editor add the following lines: